connorrothschild/v4/src/routes/post/specifying-exact-ticks-d3/+page.md

 Obviously, the tradeoff here is that we're not getting nicely-rounded values.
 And so this isn't a replacement for `scale.ticks`.
 But it's a useful utility function to have in your toolbox.
 Optionally, you could also format the returned values using some other method, like `d3.format`.

+You can play around with the code for yourself in this [Svelte REPL](https://svelte.dev/repl/8c96f0bd743449b08b0d2fe15e97854e?version=3.55.1).
+Have fun!

 <div class='note' style="margin-top: 3rem; font-style:italic;">
 Psst: thanks for reading.
 In 2023, I'm trying to blog more often with quickly-useful tutorials like this one.
 I hope you found it helpful!</div>